 DACs are another flavor of the week subject in the audiophile community, like headphone amplifiers.

-For those on a budget, the Schiit Modi Multibit is unrivaled.
-But before purchasing a DAC, it is good to know the basics of the different kinds of common DACs, namely delta sigma DACs vs resistor ladder (R2R), oversampling vs non oversampling (NOS), digital filters vs no digital filters.
+Before purchasing a DAC, it is good to know the basics of the different kinds of common DACs, namely delta sigma DACs vs resistor ladder (R2R), oversampling vs non oversampling (NOS), digital filters vs no digital filters.

 Now for some actual recommendations: